-When and how does UMD make the decision to resume in-person programs, and what resources are informing these decisions?
+When and how does UMD make the decision to cancel study abroad programs, and what resources are informing these decisions?

-While abroad, students should continue to practice the 4 Maryland healthy behaviors, follow the safety regulations of local public health and legal authorities, continue to practice UMD's COVID-19 health and safety guidance, and adhere to the policies outlined by their program providers.
+While abroad, students should follow the health and safety regulations of local public health and legal authorities, continue to practice UMD's COVID-19 health and safety guidance, and adhere to the policies outlined by their program providers.

 How do the U.S. State Department and CDC Travel Advisories affect the status of study abroad programs?